Post job

 An Associate Retailer is responsible for keeping the sales area up to standard and assisting customers while inside the store's premises.
 Most of the tasks revolve around keeping items on shelves clean and well-organized, greeting and offering assistance to customers, responding to inquiries and locating products, and even providing suggestions or recommendations when necessary and in adherence to the store's policies and regulations.
 In other stores and retail outlets, the Associate Retailer may also process payments and returns while still putting importance to customer satisfaction.

-There are some key differences in responsibilities as well.
-For example, a recieving associate responsibilities require skills like "store shelves," "electric pallet jack," "safety procedures," and "unload freight."
+There are some key differences in the responsibilities of each position.
+For example, recieving associate responsibilities require skills like "store shelves," "electric pallet jack," "safety procedures," and "unload freight."
 Meanwhile a typical associate retailer has skills in areas such as "ladders," "loss prevention," "customer issues," and "pet."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 As a logistics associate, they assist with the timely distribution, storage, delivery, and inspection of products, both for incoming and outgoing.
 Logistics associates are needed to manage and maintain the inventory of products and materials.
 They process incoming and outgoing shipments, inspecting incoming shipments, entering and updating to the digital database for easier tracking.
 The job of logistics associates can vary based on the types of materials they handle and the environment where they work.
 They work independently and primarily report to a warehouse or retail manager.

-But both careers also use different skills, according to real recieving associate resumes.
-While recieving associate responsibilities can utilize skills like "sales floor," "electric pallet jack," "unload freight," and "rf scanner," some logistics associates use skills like "standard operating procedure," "cycle counts," "physical inventory," and "shipping receiving."
+Each career also uses different skills, according to real recieving associate resumes.
+While recieving associate responsibilities can utilize skills like "sales floor," "electric pallet jack," "unload freight," and "rf scanner," logistics associates use skills like "standard operating procedure," "cycle counts," "physical inventory," and "shipping receiving."

 The duties of a staff associate depend on their line of work or industry of employment.
 Typically, their responsibilities include performing support tasks in an office such as creating and processing documents, disseminating and organizing files, answering calls and correspondence, greeting visitors, preparing reports and presentations, and participating in different projects and programs.
 They may liaise with clients through calls and office appointments, offer products and services, and address any issues or concerns, resolving them according to the company's policies and regulations.

-Let's now take a look at the staff associate profession.
-On average, these workers make higher salaries than recieving associates with a $35,012 difference per year.
+On average, staff associates earn higher salaries than recieving associates, with a $35,012 difference per year.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from recieving associates resumes, they are more likely to have skills like "sales floor," "store merchandise," "store shelves," and "electric pallet jack."
-But a staff associate might have skills like "informed consent," "laboratory tests," "test results," and "osha."
+The required skills of the two careers differ considerably.
+For example, recieving associates are more likely to have skills like "sales floor," "store merchandise," "store shelves," and "electric pallet jack."
+But a staff associate is more likely to have skills like "informed consent," "laboratory tests," "test results," and "osha."

-Staff associates are known to earn higher educational levels when compared to recieving associates.
-Additionally, they're 11.7% more likely to graduate with a Master's Degree, and 3.0% more likely to earn a Doctoral Degree.
+Staff associates typically earn higher educational levels compared to recieving associates.
+Specifically, they're 11.7% more likely to graduate with a Master's Degree, and 3.0% more likely to earn a Doctoral Degree.

 An In-Stock Associate is responsible for ensuring that the shelves of a retail store or warehouse are stocked with up to standard items and merchandise.
 They follow a supervising staff or manager's instructions while adhering to the company's policies and regulations, reporting problems should there be any.
 An In-Stock Associate's tasks will also revolve around loading and unloading shipments or deliveries, monitoring the quality and quantity of items, and operating devices such as scanners and forklifts, communicate and assist customers, and cleaning up stockrooms and shelves.